openebs/openebs/k8s-demo/run-mysql-openebs.md

     ReadOnly:		false
 ```

+Once the volume is mounted and database is initialized, the pod status turns to running.

 ```
 ubuntu@kubemaster-01:~$ kubectl get pods
 NAME      READY     STATUS    RESTARTS   AGE mysql     1/1       Running   4          11m ubuntu@kubemaster-01:~$
 ```

+## Known Issues
+If the MySQL keeps restarting check the following on the minion nodes
+- service iscsid status
+  (Should show the status as connected)
+- sudo docker logs *mysql container id*
+  (To get mysql container id, you may need to issue - sudo docker ps -a )
+- If the error says, directory not empty, clear it. *mount | grep jiva*